AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

-You should also have installed scipy, tensorflow, numpy
+You should also have installed scipy, tensorflow, numpy.

-The code required  to load images in Nifti formats.
+## The code required  to load images in Nifti formats.
 And  you should install nibabel

 ### Some results from our paper